ARION

 “Okay, so if Carson said it has done nothing more that watch them passively through the fence for days, what has changed that he needed to report now?”

 “A few of the mothers and their children have been out to visit the new playground in the park, and the creature has shown a focused interest in the young ones.
 It has not acted aggressively, but it has begun holding onto the fence and watching with what he described as single-minded intensity.
-Mr. Weathers does not know if the creature is a predator and presents a threat, but he is asking if someone can come out with a rifle to stand watch over them.
+Mr. Weathers does not know if the creature is a predator and presents a threat, but he is asking if someone can come out with a rifle to stand watch.
 The playground equipment is all finished, but the workers are still employed at other areas of the park and cannot take the time to watch over the mothers and their children while they are there.”

 “Have there been any others of this type?”